-4.3 SEER 82°F mid-load temperature
+4.3 SEER 82°F mid-Load Temperature

 How valid is the SEER 82°F mid-load temperature and associated distribution of annual cooling coil loads for typical single-family homes in California climates?
-See Figure 8.
+See Figure 7.

-The SEER rating procedure assumes that 82°F represents the mid-load temperature for the average U.S. climate.
-Figure 8 compares the relative frequency distribution of cooling loads for a typical single family residence in California (as determined by DOE-2 simulation using the median single-family residential prototype) with the national average SEER-assumed distribution, for each of the sixteen California climate zones.
-Graph layout and color conventions in Figure 8 are the same as was explained for Figure 7.
-For each case in Figure 8, the mid-load temperature is indicated (contrast these temperatures with 82°F), as is the percentage of annual cooling hours above and below 82°F (the SEER rating procedure assumes that 50% of the cooling load falls above and below 82°F).
+The SEER rating procedure identified that 82°F represents the mid-load temperature for the assumed climate profile used in the SEER ratings process.
+Figure 7 compares the relative frequency distribution of cooling loads for a typical single family residence in California (as determined by DOE-2 simulation using the median single-family residential prototype) with the national average SEER-assumed distribution, for each of the sixteen California climate zones.
+Graph layout and color conventions in Figure 7 are the same as was explained for Figure 6.
+For each case in Figure 7, the mid-load temperature is indicated (contrast these temperatures with 82°F), as is the percentage of annual cooling hours above and below 82°F (the SEER rating procedure assumes that 50% of the cooling load falls above and below 82°F).

-The results in Figure 8 suggest that climate zone 9 (Pasadena) is closest to the distribution of outdoor temperatures assumed in the development of SEER with cooling load distributions shifted toward the cooler range for about half of the climate zones and shifted toward the warmer range for the other half.
-Given the "symmetry" of the results in Figure 8, perhaps it is not surprising that the California average distribution reports to be relatively similar to the SEER national average (80°F mid-load temperature).
-Note that these results suggest that for the median house, California urban residential applications would be better served with a SEER rating procedure that assumes 76°F, rather than 82°F.
+The results in Figure 7 suggest that climate zone 9 (Pasadena) is closest to the distribution of outdoor temperatures assumed in the development of SEER with cooling load distributions shifted toward the cooler range for about half of the climate zones and shifted toward the warmer range for the other half.
+Given the "symmetry" of the results in Figure 7, perhaps it is not surprising that the California average distribution turns out to be relatively similar to that assumed in the SEER ratings process (California average mid-load temperature = $77^{\circ}$ F).
+Note that these results suggest that for the median house, California urban residential applications would be better served with a SEER rating procedure that assumes $77^{\circ}$ F, rather than $82^{\circ}$ F.

-4.4 Linearity of cooling load with outdoor temperature
+4.4 Linearity of Cooling Load with Outdoor Temperature

 Is the linear relationship between cooling load and outdoor temperature assumed by SEER rating process valid for typical (median) California single-family houses?
-See Figure 9.
+See Figure 8.

 Figure 3b above illustrated the simple linear relationship between outdoor temperature and load implicit in the SEER rating procedure.
-Figure 9 illustrates the role various climate factors, as well as building design features, have on cooling coil load.
-The data in Figure 9 are a full year of simulated hourly cooling coil loads plotted against the outdoor temperature at which each hourly load occurred.
-They were generated using the DOE-2 model of the median single-family one-story house used in Figure 8.
-Climate zone 9 was selected for all cases illustrated in Figure 9 since it most closely matched the mid-load temperature assumptions implicit in SEER.
+Figure 8 illustrates the role various climate factors, as well as building design features, have on cooling coil load.
+The data in Figure 8 are a full year of simulated hourly cooling coil loads plotted against the outdoor temperature at which each hourly load occurred.
+They were generated using the DOE-2 model of the median single-family one-story house used in Figure 7.
+Climate zone 9 was selected for all cases illustrated in Figure 8 since it most closely matched the mid-load temperature assumptions implicit in SEER.

-Figure 9a illustrates a simulation case that demonstrates a significantly linear relationship between hourly cooling coil load and outdoor temperature, as is assumed in the SEER methodology.
-The slope of the line in Figure 9a represents the overall U-value for the house (U0).
-The point at which the line meets the X-axis (zero cooling coil load) represents the balance point of the house (in Figure 9a, in the absence of internal gains and solar gains, the cooling balance point is the same as the thermostat cooling setpoint, or 78°F).
+Figure 8a illustrates a simulation case that demonstrates a significantly linear relationship between hourly cooling coil load and outdoor temperature, as is assumed in the SEER methodology.
+The slope of the line in Figure 8a represents the overall U-value for the house $(U_0)$ .
+The point at which the line meets the X-axis (zero cooling coil load) represents the balance point of the house (in Figure 8a, in the absence of internal gains and solar gains, the cooling balance point is the same as the thermostat cooling setpoint, or 78°F).